bheemhh1/3D_NoC/README.md

 -----------------------------------------------------------------------------------------------------
-### 3D NOC (Power, Performance and Thermal )  Extending BookSim2.0 and HotSpot6.0 for Power,   Performance and Thermal evaluation of 3D NoC Architectures
+### Extending BookSim2.0 and HotSpot6.0 for Power,   Performance and Thermal evaluation of 3D NoC Architectures
+( 3D NOC Power, Performance and Thermal analysis)

 -----------------------------------------------------------------------------------------------------
 3D NoC (BookSim)